L-spaces and knot traces: Zero-surgeries on ffpf knots

 Let $(\varphi, \Gamma)$ be the Nielsen--Thurston form of $h$.
 The suspension of $\Gamma$ in the mapping torus of $\varphi$ is a collection of incompressible tori in the knot complement $S^3 \setminus \nu(K)$.
 The complement of these tori consists of Seifert fibered pieces swept out by the periodic components of $\Sigma\setminus \Gamma$, and hyperbolic pieces swept out by the pseudo-Anosov components \cite{thurston-fiber}.

 Let $\Sigma_0$ be the component of $\Sigma \setminus \Gamma$ containing $\partial \Sigma$; we call this the \emph{outermost} component of $\Sigma \setminus \Gamma$.
 Note that $\varphi$ fixes $\Sigma_0$ setwise, and its restriction to $\Sigma_0$ is freely isotopic to a map which is either periodic or pseudo-Anosov.
 The \emph{fractional Dehn twist coefficient} \cite{hkm-veering} records the amount of twisting near $\partial \Sigma$ in this free isotopy, giving a measure of how veering $h$ is.
+(If $\varphi_0$ is pseudo-Anosov, then $1/c(h)$ is the \emph{degeneracy slope} \cite{gabai-oertel} of the suspension flow of $\varphi_0$.)
 When the outermost component is pseudo-Anosov, we have the following \cite[\S3]{hkm-veering}:

 \begin{theorem} If $\varphi_0$ is pseudo-Anosov, then $h$ is veering if and only if $c(h)\neq 0$. \end{theorem}

 Moreover, using work of Gabai \cite{gabai-problems}, Kazez--Roberts showed \cite[Theorem~4.5]{kazez-roberts} that these twist coefficients are highly constrained for monodromies of fibered knots in $S^3$: